 Lower Paintrock Lake Campground

-Closed — Closed for the season and gated.
+Currently closed for the season.
 Opens in June through Labor Day, weather dependent.
-All sites are first-come, first-served with no advance reservations.
+No reservations accepted; all sites are first-come, first-served.

 Wheeled Vehicles in Wilderness